 Skip to main content

-Helping combat-veterans and Arizona homeless dogs
+Helping U.S. military veterans and Arizona homeless dogs

 The Dish